joshbegley/nyt-latest/previous.md

 **Religious Leaders in Minnesota Say It’s Their Duty to Resist ICE**\
-`A more progressive Christianity is in the spotlight — a counterpoint to the muscular, conservative Christianity expressed by the Trump administration.`\
+`Progressive clergy members are in the spotlight — protesting, organizing and getting arrested.
+It’s a split screen to the Trump administration’s muscular, conservative Christianity.`\
 https://nytimes.com/2026/02/01/briefing/religious-leaders-in-minnesota-say-its-their-duty-to-resist-ice.html

 **Why Novak Djokovic's Australian Open proved his late career means far more than majors**\